 Allotment packets contain information about the individual's land allotment, plat maps, correspondence, and other documents.
 Enrollment and allotment packets vary in length from a single page to more than 100 pages.
 Please note that while Muscogee (Creek) application packets are not available, you may still order allotment packets.

 These maps depict tribal nation boundaries, districts, township/range survey lines, and present-day county lines.
 Click on the icons below to view a larger map in PDF format.

 What information do I need before I search?

-Basic information includes the name of a person who was alive and living in the Indian Territory during the enrollment period.
+You will need to trace your way back to a direct ancestor who was living in Indian Territory (present-day Oklahoma) during the enrollment period, 1898–1907.
 If the individual was a married woman, you should look for her under her married name.

 I cannot locate my ancestor in the index.
 What should I do now?

-Look for your ancestor on the 1900 U.S. Census.
+Look for your ancestor on the 1900 US census.
 If your ancestor did not live in Indian Territory, it is extremely unlikely they will be on the rolls.
-If they were living in Indian Territory check the available lists for rejected Dawes applications.
-Consider the possibility your ancestor belonged to another tribe or preferred not to be recognized as Indian.
+If they were living in Indian Territory and you cannot located them on the rolls, check the available lists for rejected Dawes applications.
+Consider the possibility your ancestor belonged to another tribal nation, preferred not enroll, or was unable to enroll.

 For further information about tribal citizenship, please contact the tribal nation directly.